ScilifelabDataCentre/precision-medicine-portal-backend/README.md

+**Important: The Backend is currently not used in the portal.
+It is a work in progress and will be used in the future once features requiring backend functionality are needed.**

 # Precision Medicine Portal (Backend)

 The Precision Medicine Portal is a national resource developed and maintained by SciLifeLab Data Centre.
 It is intended to serve as a resource for professionals in the field of precision medicine, and content will be added continuously.